WEATHER 1-18,2023 Rains and Winds Return - NewsBreak

 For your Close to Home LIVE radar find your county hereWednesday Showers likely, mainly after 5pm.
 Cloudy, with a high near 68.
 East wind 5 to 10 mph becoming south 10 to 15 mph in the afternoon.
 Winds could gust as high as 25 mph.
 Chance of precipitation is 60%.
 New precipitation amounts of less than a tenth of an inch possible.
 Wednesday Night Showers before 10pm, then showers and possibly a thunderstorm between 10pm and 1am, then showers after 1am.
 Low around 56.
 Windy, with a south wind 20 to 25 mph decreasing to 10 to 15 mph after midnight.
 Winds could gust as high as 35 mph.
 Chance of precipitation is 100%.

-The post WEATHER 1-18,2023 Rains and Winds Return appeared first on Sumner County Source .
+The post WEATHER 1-18,2023 Rains and Winds Return appeared first on Wilson County Source .

 Comments / 0